 In most parts of the world, if you want to see a coral reef you have to strap on a mask and tank and dive below the waves.
-Not off the Kimberley Coast in Western Australia.
+Not off Australia’s Kimberley Coast.
 There, if you get the timing right, you can watch from a Zodiac as the Montgomery Reef rises out of the water in front of your eyes.

 OK, it’s an optical illusion, and in fact the tide is falling.
 But it goes down so far and so fast (the tidal range in the Kimberley is up to 12 metres) that it creates gushing waterfalls and leaves sea turtles and other marine life scrambling for cover as reef sharks come looking for lunch.

-Whichever company you choose, you won’t miss out on any of the exciting activities that are exclusive to this part of the world (all of them will take you to Montgomery Reef, for example).
+Whichever Silversea sailing you choose, you won’t miss out on any of the exciting activities that are exclusive to this part of the world (all of them will take you to Montgomery Reef, for example).

 Another treat to look forward to is a fast boat ride on the Horizontal Falls in Talbot Bay.
 Dubbed one of the greatest natural wonders in the world by no less an authority than Sir David Attenborough, the falls are at their raging best when the region’s 12-metre tide starts to drop, forcing millions of gallons of water through narrow gaps in the sandstone cliffs.
 Get the timing right and you are guaranteed a white-water thrill that is second to none.